Skip to Content

 Pros

-For years, copper pipes have served as the "gold standard" for plumbing pipes.
+For years, copper pipes have served as the gold standard for plumbing pipes.
 A well-maintained copper pipe plumbing system should perform well for 80 years or more.
 As a malleable metal, copper expands and contracts on a microscopic level during fluctuations in temperature, which increases that material’s durability.

 Copper also acts as a great insulator, which makes it able to retain the heat of hot water through your pipes.
 Additionally, attractive corrosion-resistant copper plumbing systems transport water reliably and rarely develop leaks.